My Life Journey

 - One should select CS course if he/she is good at understanding legal language and laws.
 As the CS course is all about compliances with various statutory laws be it Companies Act 2031, SEBI Act, Labour Laws and any other laws applicable to corporates.

-What is the procedure to become a CS:
+What is the procedure to become a Company Secretary in India

 - Foundation (Foundation Programme can be pursued by 10+2 pass or equivalent students of Arts, Science or Commerce stream (Excluding Fine Arts)